BoldingBruggeman/neccton-fabm/README.md

 `conda activate neccton-fabm`

 This will prefix your command prompt with `(neccton-fabm)` to show that you are currently in the "neccton-fabm" conda environment.
+Any packages installed in this environment with `conda install ...` will be isolated from the rest of the system.
+If you ever want to delete this environment at a later stage, you can do so with `conda env remove -n neccton-fabm`.

 *In all sections below, we assume you are still in this environment!*
 If you leave it by closing your terminal or executing `conda deactivate`, you will have to repeat `conda activate neccton-fabm` before executing any of the conda commands below.